xgfone/ship/README.md

 	// If ture, it will enable the debug mode.
 	Debug bool

+	// If true, it won't remove the trailing slash from the registered url path.
+	KeepTrailingSlashPath bool

+	// It is the default mapping to map the method into router.
+The default is
+	//
+	//     map[string]string{
+	//         "Create": "POST",
+	//         "Delete": "DELETE",
+	//         "Update": "PUT",
+	//         "Get":    "GET",
+	//     }
+	DefaultMethodMapping map[string]string

 	// The router management, which uses echo implementation by default.
 	// But you can appoint yourself customized Router implementation.
 	Router Router